2dv611/syllabus/resources/project_assignment.md

 * Automate deployment in different environment maximizing the feedback speed of errors/bugs and the confidence in the code
   * Proper integration tests, notifications when failing and so on

+We will not specify a long list of functional requirement.
+At this level you should be able to think about the problem and identify wanted features by your self.
+By reading the literature and article you will get the understanding of the parts implemented in a good deployment pipeline and how to bring your software and code changes to production in a fast, confident and secure way.

 #### How to prove you understand continuous delivery
 As a group you must prove your deployment pipeline by working on a software running in the pipeline.
 Hopefully your pipeline will work for a broad spectra of software projects but in this course we will be focus on the Slack plug-in deployment when testing the pipeline.
 Of course you could do a "Hello World-example" but that won´t test your solution in a good way and you won´t learn how to work as a developer in this kind of environments.